 - identify how they will meet department-defined learning goals and objectives

 - fulfill their Learning Contract

 - be actively involved in all aspects of the target language and culture(s)

 - reflect upon their experience

 Since planning for an internship takes time (anywhere from two weeks to three months), interested students should start the process early in the semester preceding the internship.

 For more information, please contact the following coordinators according to your language of interest and at the beginning of the semester prior to the semester of the proposed internship (i.e., contact in early September for a Spring internship, etc.):

 - Dr. Andrea Scapolo for Italian

-- Mrs. Tara McMahon for Spanish
+- Tara McMahon or Patricia Wood for Spanish

 Interested students are encouraged to plan their internship ahead of time in consultation with the appropriate faculty coordinator (see below).
 An internship is most appropriate for students who have completed 3302 Practical Conversation and 3303 Grammar and Composition in the appropriate language program.
 However, some students who have successfully completed a foreign language course at the 2002 level may be considered.